jobrien1726/profesh-gmail-sig/README.md

 # Gmail Signature

+Code from https://github.com/skarif2/gmail-signature, with minor edits to font, coloring, and the personal info.

 If you're looking to create a simple yet elegant and professional email signature, look no further!

 ## Instructions

-Step 1: Clone this repo to your desktop.
+Step 1: Clone repo to your desktop.

 Step 2: Open in VSC or app of your choice and modify the info so that it pertains to you.
+Make sure any photos you use can be found somewhere on the internet (ie "src" is a url).

 Step 3: Open signature.html in any browser.